whphhg/vcash-expressjs/README.md

-# A clean (unofficial) Node.js web ui for vanillacoind on Linux
+# A clean (unofficial) Node.js WebUI for the Vanilla wallet.
+Works on Linux, Windows and MacOS.

 **Warning**: Please backup your existing wallet files (~/.Vanillacoin/data/) folder.
 I take no responsibilty if you break something.

 Clone the repository and install npm dependencies
 ```